-- 3.25 Clause 27 amends section 25 of the Funding Act, in relation to the name of the Multi-Party and Independents Democracy Fund. - 3.26 Clause 28 amends section 26 of the Funding Act, which provides for the short title and commencement. - 3.27 Clause 29 amends Schedule 2 to the Funding Act, to include references to independent representatives where necessary; to amend the formula by which money in the Funds is allocated to represented political parties and independent representatives on a proportional and equitable basis; to amend the upper limit of donations; and to amend the disclosure threshold for donations. - 3.28 Clause 30 amends the definition of "serve" in section 1 of the Electoral Act, to include electronic mail. - 3.29 Clause 31 substitutes section 24A of the Electoral Act, to provide that a voter who is unable to cast their vote at a voting station in the district they are registered in, may only vote for the regional seats in the National Assembly if their name appears on the segment of the voters' roll for the province in which the voting district is situated. - 3.30 Clause 32 amends section 33 of the Electoral Act, to provide that persons contemplated in subsections (3), (4) or (4A) may only cast a vote for the election of the compensatory seats for the National Assembly in terms of Schedule 1A. - 3.31 Clause 33 inserts definitions of "independent candidate" and "independent representative" in section 1 of the Electoral Commission Act. - 3.32 Clause 34 amends section 5 of the Electoral Commission Act to specify that the Commission's functions include establishing and maintaining liaison and co-operation with parties, independent candidates and independent representatives. - 3.33 Clause 35 inserts definitions of "independent candidate" and "independent representative", and substitutes other definitions in section 1 of the Electronic Communications Act. - 3.34 Clauses 36 to 40 substitute sections 52, 56, 57, 58 and 59 the Electronic Communications Act, so as to include references to independent candidates and independent representatives, and to give effect to other technical and consequential amendments. - 3.35 Clause 41 amends the arrangement of sections, specifically items 52, 56 and 59, of the Electronic Communications Act. - 3.36 Clause 42 inserts a definition of "independent representative" in section 1 of the Financial Management of Parliament and Provincial Legislatures Act. - 3.37 Clause 43 amends section 34 of the Financial Management of Parliament and Provincial Legislatures Act, to include a reference to "independent representatives".
+- 3.27 Clause 28 amends section 26 of the Funding Act, which provides for the short title and commencement. - 3.28 Clause 29 amends Schedule 2 to the Funding Act, to include references to independent representatives where necessary; to amend the formula by which money in the Funds is allocated to represented political parties and independent representatives on a proportional and equitable basis; to amend the upper limit of donations; and to amend the disclosure threshold for donations. - 3.29 Clause 30 amends the definition of "serve" in section 1 of the Electoral Act, to include electronic mail. - 3.30 Clause 31 substitutes section 24A of the Electoral Act, to provide for the process that a voter who is unable to cast their vote at a voting station in the district they are registered in, must follow before they can cast a vote in another specified voting station district within the Republic, and the conditions applicable thereto. - 3.31 Clause 32 amends section 33 of the Electoral Act, to provide that persons contemplated in subsections (3), (4) or (4A) may only cast a vote for the election of the compensatory seats for the National Assembly in terms of Schedule 1A. - 3.32 Clause 33 inserts definitions of "independent candidate" and "independent representative" in section 1 of the Electoral Commission Act. - 3.33 Clause 34 amends section 5 of the Electoral Commission Act to specify that the Commission's functions include establishing and maintaining liaison and co-operation with parties, independent candidates and independent representatives. - 3.34 Clause 35 amends section 6 of the Electoral Commission Act to make an editoral amendment and to include reference to independent representatives. - 3.35 Clause 36 inserts definitions of "election period", "independent candidate" and "independent representative", and substitutes other definitions in section 1 of the Electronic Communications Act. - 3.36 Clauses 37 to 41 substitute sections 52, 56, 57, 58 and 59 the Electronic Communications Act, so as to include references to independent candidates and independent representatives, and to give effect to other technical and consequential amendments. - 3.37 Clause 42 amends the arrangement of sections, specifically items 52, 56 and 59, of the Electronic Communications Act. - 3.38 Clause 43 inserts a definition of "independent representative" in section 1 of the Financial Management of Parliament and Provincial Legislatures Act. - 3.39 Clause 44 amends section 34 of the Financial Management of Parliament and Provincial Legislatures Act, to include a reference to "independent representatives".